-Andy and Laurel are Advanced Level Kambo practitioners trained under Master Practitioner and founder of the International Association of Kambo Practitioners, Karen Kanya-Darke.
+Andy and Laurel are Kambo practitioners trained under Master Practitioner and founder of the International Association of Kambo Practitioners, Karen Kanya-Darke.
 Andy and Laurel qualified as Master Level Kambo practitioners at the end of 2018

 Kambo treatments with Andy & Laurel